Project Merlin: Reaction

 Although there were some positive statements, initial overall reaction to the announcement of the deal was sceptical.
-One of those to welcome the deal was Angela Knight, chief executive of the British Bankers Association, who said, "This is an unprecedented set of statements from Britain’s big four lending banks.
+One of those to welcome the deal was Angela Knight, chief executive of the British Bankers' Association, who said, "This is an unprecedented set of statements from Britain’s big four lending banks.
 There has been a determination to work together and that is shown by what we have seen here."
 But the Engineering Employers Federation, the trade body which represents manufacturers in the United Kingdom said, "Industry will feel today’s statement on Bank lending did not go nearly far enough.
 The new targets may lead to some increase in lending to SMEs, but the track record of previous agreements is not a good one. [...]
 Today's statement left untouched the key issues of lack of competition amongst the Banks, insufficient transparency in lending decisions and the lack of understanding of its customers.
 Until these issues are resolved, access to finance will remain the weak link in the government's strategy for growth."

 Ed Balls, the Shadow Chancellor, criticised the deal as "toothless" and suggested that it contained a "clear get-out clause which allows the banks to do whatever they wish to enhance the interests of their shareholders.".
-British Liberal Democrat peer Lord Oakeshott resigned as a Treasury spokesman in the House of Lords after making an outspoken attack on the agreement.
+Liberal Democrat peer Lord Oakeshott resigned as a Treasury spokesman in the House of Lords after making an outspoken attack on the agreement.
 He dismissed it as "pitiful", saying officials at the Treasury "couldn't negotiate their way out of a paper bag. [...]
 If this is robust action on bank bonuses then my name's Bob Diamond [the boss of Barclays Bank] and I’m going to claim my £9m bonus next week.".
 Danny Alexander, the Lib Dem Chief Secretary to the Treasury later said that Oakeshott had resigned "by mutual agreement".